Employment and work – Other help

 If CALC is not able to help you with your employment problem or human rights at work claim, you can call:

-- Pro Bono Ontario: They give free legal advice related to any work-related issue in a non-unionized workplace.
+- Pro Bono Ontario: offers free legal advice on any work-related issue in a non-unionized workplace

-- Law Society Referral Service: You can get a free 30-minute consultation with a lawyer.
+- Law Society Referral Service: offers free 30-minute consultation with a lawyer or paralegal

-- JusticeNet: They are a not-for-profit service, and offer legal services at reduced fees for people in Ontario with low or moderate incomes.
+- JusticeNet: a not-for-profit service offering legal services at reduced fees for people in Ontario with low or moderate incomes

-- Human Rights Legal Support Centre: They have no financial eligibility restrictions.
+- Human Rights Legal Support Centre: no financial eligibility restrictions

 The Workers’ Help Centre helps unionized and non-unionized workers with employment issues and filling out forms, including Employment Insurance and Workplace Safety and Insurance Board claims.